LauraSeeling/proteosim/README.md

 ## end-to-end example
 A complete example demonstrating the full workflow can be found at:\
-You can find the full workflow example in the [End-to-end example notebook](ms_experiment_final.ipynb).\
+You can find the full workflow example in\
+[End-to-end example notebook](ms_experiment_final.ipynb).\

 This notebook shows how to:\
 - Load proteins from FASTA
 - Digest them